Giodiro/brain-gcn-2/brain_project/nri/EEG_review.md

 TDE-HMM Model (time-delay embedded HMM):
 Improves on the MVAR observation model, since it can scale more easily to whole brain (larger number of regions, in evaluation they use 42 ROIs) (MVAR has squared number of parameters in the ROI count).
 The HMM has a MV Gaussian observation model on a temporal embedding of the data: each data-point contains not just the instantaneous values, but also the values at lags 1 to L. So the Gaussian emission covariance at a given state models the same autocorrelation coefficients as the MVAR model.
 Observations describe neural activity over a time window.
 Since this would require estimation of a (#ROIs * # time-lags)^2 covariance matrix for each state, which is typically quite large, a PCA decomposition of each observation was used before the HMM.
 This also naturally allows the HMM to focus on slower frequencies in the data.
+In summary, the model estimates a cross-covariance matrix for each state, not a single cov. matrix.
+This allows to capture spectral information within the time-window.
+The window size however is shown (also with a synthetic-data example in Supplementary) not to limit the frequency components captured i.e. frequencies with full cycle longer than the window size can still be modeled.

 Additional preprocessing: they use source-space data, so must use an appropriate signal-leakage reduction step (from "A symmetric multivariate leakage correction for MEG connectomes"), which eliminates zero-lag on the whole time-series level, but not necessarily on the level of smaller windows.
 For correcting dipole sign ambiguity they use a similar approach as previous Vidaurre paper, of finding the sign which is most coherent with the data.